dadi/web/README.md

 404 templates have access to data source and event data in the same way as standard pages.

-#### Partials
-These are reusable template files that may be referenced from the main page templates.
-Partials may also contain *dust* code and have access to the same data sources as the page they are included in.

-#### Data sources
-Data sources are the main link between Rosecomb and a Serama REST API or other third party end point.
-Data sources describe which endpoints to use, how to authenticate against that service, whether caching and pagination are enabled and can include default filters to pass to Serama.
-See [Datasource Specification](datasource_specification.md) for a sample data source.

-Data sources are assigned to pages in the page descriptor file.

-#### Events
-These files add additional server side functionality to pages.
-Events are run after a page has loaded data from all of it's data sources, so they have access to the retrieved data.

-See [Events](events.md) for more information and a sample event file.

-Events are assigned to pages in the page descriptor file.

-### xFunctionality

-Rosecomb constantly monitors the workspace folder for changes modifies it's behaviour according to file changes.

-New pages can be initialized by simply creating new files in `workspace/pages/{page name}.dust` and `workspace/pages/{page name}.json`

-This will create a new page at *http://{url}/{page name}*

-The page descriptor file ({page name}.json) describes the taxonomy and the interaction between Serama and Rosecomb.

-Multiple datasource files (workspace/data-sources/{datasource name}.json) can be attached to a page.
-Each data source file descibes which Serama endpoint to use, which filters to use, how many records to return etc. A full option list can be found below.

-Pages and data sources can also be created and modifyed through Rosecomb's authenticated API.

 ### File structure
 ```